Dark and luminous mass components of Omega Centauri with stellar kinematics

 However, the predictions by this model for the dispersions in the inner region of the cluster are unrealistic.
 Otherwise, we find no preference for an extended dark mass for the \gaia\ data.
-For our exponential models, we keep $\sigma$ as a free parameter.
+For our Gaussian models, we keep $\sigma$ as a free parameter.
 However, our likelihood analysis is not able to place a lower bound on this parameter, which is set by the input prior.
 We have examined the limit of small $\sigma$ to model the effect of an IMBH and determine whether this is consistent with the~\wcen~mass distribution.
 We specifically fix $M_\text{BH} = 10^5$ M$_\odot$ and $\sigma = 1$ arcseconds, and fit to the HST data while freeing the parameters $\Upsilon$ and $\beta$.
 We compare to the No DM case and find a Bayes factor of $\ln(\mathcal{B}) = 24.5$.
 Comparing the evidence for the IMBH model to the model with the extended mass distributions, we find that the evidence for an extended dark mass component is marginally more preferred.
 We repeat this test again for the RV dataset, this time trying $M_\text{BH} = 10^6$ M$_\odot$ as well as $M_\text{BH} = 10^5$ M$_\odot$ and keeping $\sigma = 1$ arcseconds.
 Compared to the No DM case for this dataset, the $10^6$ M$_\odot$ IMBH is strongly disfavored.
 For the $10^5$ M$_\odot$ IMBH, we find a Bayes factor of $\ln(\mathcal{B}) = 11.2$.
 This again suggests that the extended dark mass is marginally preferred over a model with a $10^5$ M$_\odot$ IMBH.